HouQiming/jacy/doc/language.markdown

 		dat[I]=a*10
 	})

 Provide a `forEach` method, and `for in` is ready to use.
 You can alternatively write it as `foreach in`.
+Please refer to *units/__builtin.jc* for examples.

-Jacy also provide C++-like maps in an intuitive syntax:
+Jacy also provides C++-like maps in an intuitive syntax:

 	a=new int[string]